Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Extended Empirical Analysis

-In the ablation study from Section~\ref{sec:experiments} of the main text, the increased number of action-value models in the critic's ensemble appeared to have the greatest overall effect on \textit{GPL-SAC}'s performance.
-This parameter directly influences the ability to capture the critic's epistemic uncertainty, thus, affecting both the accuracy of the action-value predictions and the variance in the Wasserstein distance estimation for the uncertainty regularizer penalty.
-Therefore, we extend our empirical analysis by testing \textit{GPL-SAC} with broader numbers of action-value models to understand the relevance of this parameter and the scalability of our algorithm.
-Namely, we compare instances of \textit{GPL-SAC} with $N=2$, $N=5$, $N=10$, and $N=15$ action-value models.
+We evaluate the performance of GPL-SAC with different parameterization of the critic's model.
+First, we examine the effect of the critic's ensemble size, comparing instances of GPL-SAC with $N=2$, $N=5$, $N=10$, $N=15$, and $N=20$ action-value models.
+Second, we examine the effects of the modern action-value network architecture as compared to the seminal 3-layer fully-connected neural network employed in SAC.
+These parameters directly influence the ability to capture the critic's epistemic uncertainty, thus, affecting both the accuracy of the action-value predictions and the variance in the Wasserstein distance estimation for the uncertainty regularizer penalty.

 \textbf{Results.} In Figure~\ref{figure:ens_size} we provide the performance curves for the different ensemble sizes.
 Predictably, both learning efficiency and final performance monotonically improve with the ensemble size.
 Yet, these improvements appear to saturate at different values of $N$ based on the complexity of the underlying environment, showing how harder tasks increasingly rely on accurately representing epistemic uncertainty.
-In particular, for \textit{Walker2d} training with only $N=2$ action-value models yields very similar results to training with $N=15$ action-value models.
+In particular, for \textit{Walker2d} training with only $N=2$ action-value models yields very similar results to training with $N=20$ action-value models.
 However, the performance differences are increasingly noticeable for the other tasks that involve significantly larger state and action spaces.
 For instance, for \textit{Humanoid} the agent is not able to recover meaningful behavior with $N=2$ and performance saturates only around training with $N=10$.
+In Figure~\ref{figure:mod_arch}, we provide the performance curves comparing GPL-SAC with and without our modern architecture.
+There appear to be consistent marginal improvements, with no significant performance differences in any of the considered environments.
+We opted to keep this alternative architecture in our final implementation of GPL-SAC since it did not introduce significant auxiliary costs in computational resources.

-\subsection{Update-to-data ratio}
+\subsection{Update-to-Data Ratio}